nhsd-exeter/dos-integration/README.md

 Docker images for releases are tagged with the version of the pipeline.

-However in the task deploy and test codebuild uses a timestamp and commit hash tag.
+However in the task deploy and test CodeBuild uses a timestamp and commit hash tag.

 ### CI/CD Pipelines